sparfenyuk/mcp-proxy/README.md

   --cwd CWD             The working directory to use when spawning the default server process.
 Named servers inherit the proxy's CWD.
   --pass-environment, --no-pass-environment
                         Pass through all environment variables when spawning all server processes.
+  --log-level LEVEL     Set the log level.
+Default is INFO.
   --debug, --no-debug   Enable debug mode with detailed logging output.
+Equivalent to --log-level DEBUG.
+If both --debug and --log-level are provided, --debug takes precedence.
   --named-server NAME COMMAND_STRING
                         Define a named stdio server.
 NAME is for the URL path /servers/NAME/.
 COMMAND_STRING is a single string with the command and its arguments (e.g., 'uvx mcp-server-fetch --timeout 10').
 These servers inherit the proxy's CWD and environment from --pass-environment.
   --named-server-config FILE_PATH